cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### Other style questions

 For all other style questions, we use AP Style.
 It’s behind a paywall.
-But you can the ODI content designers (who have subscriptions) questions.
+But you can ask the ODI content designers questions.
+They have subscriptions to the AP Stylebook.